lassekongo83/adw-colors/README.md

 </div>

 1. Copy one of the files below to `~/.config/gtk-4.0/gtk.css` (Make backups if the file already exists).
-2. Enable the corresponding color preference in libadwaita and adw-gtk3. [e.g Dark for dark color themes.]
+2. Enable the corresponding color preference in `gnome-tweaks` and `gnome-control-center`. [e.g Dark for dark color themes.]
 3. Create a symbolic link to the gtk-3.0 folder: `ln -s ~/.config/gtk-4.0/gtk.css ~/.config/gtk-3.0/gtk.css`
 4. If you use flatpak apps, run: